akirk/friends/readme.txt

 8. A Friend Request is accepted in the users screen.
 Delete the user to reject it or accept the request to make them a friend

 == Changelog ==
+= 1.4.4 =
+- Autocomplete friends via search
+- Infinite scroll on your friends page

 = 1.4 =
 - Versions 1.2 and 1.3 were skipped because of semantic versioning mistake
 - Removed author pages for friend users